LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_motorola.md

     {% include alerts/note.html content="If your device is not supported by the Motorola Bootloader Unlock website, you may be able to use an alternative bootloader unlock method like [SunShine](http://theroot.ninja/), though they only support some devices/firmwares." %}

+    {% include alerts/tip.html content="If there is no output with the command `fastboot oem get_unlock_data` please check out your USB port and make sure it is an USB2 version.
+It also works if you connect your phone to an USB3 port through an USB hub with only USB2 ports." %}

 5. Since the device resets completely, you will need to re-enable USB debugging to continue.

 {% if device.is_ab_device %}